 You can’t put a price on the value of an experienced employee.
 You can, however, leverage it.
-A mentoring program in business can identify employee potential and help develop talent.
+Implementing a mentoring program in your business can identify employee potential and help develop talent.
 Mentorship is a natural extension of an employee training program.
 As employees progress through standard skills-based training, many will benefit from having a mentor provide guidance, advice, and insight that comes only with real-world experience.

 Goals of a Mentoring Program